 1. Best Overall in Value

-The Duramont Mesh Office Chair tops our list for providing the best overall value in a mesh chair.
-If you’re on a budget or looking for the best bang for your buck, you can stop right here.
+The Sihoo M18 Mesh Office Chair tops our list for providing the best overall value in a mesh chair.
+If you’re on a budget or looking for the best bang for your buck, it’s hard to beat the M18.

-Three main components help separate the Duramont from most mesh chairs in its price range- a robust lumbar support that is both height and depth adjustable, a waterfall seat that many owners found superior in terms of comfort, plus high end rollerblade style casters that are much more durable and glide over carpets more easily.
+Three main components help separate the Sihoo M18 from most mesh chairs in its price range- a robust lumbar support that is both height and depth adjustable, a waterfall seat that many owners found superior in terms of comfort, plus a wide headrest that is also height adjustable.

 - Height and depth adjustable lumbar support